 Submission: Candidates should submit entries in English in MS Word format to the Convenor of the Prize Committee, Dr Miriam Haughton: firstname.lastname@example.org by 29 May 2020.
 The winner(s) will be announced at the conference in 2021.

 Eligibility: A New Scholar is defined as a graduate student or post-doctoral researcher whose PhD has been completed less than three years ago, or a researcher without a PhD who has been in an academic post for less than three years.
 Membership of ISTR is not necessary to enter the competition, but prize winners will need to join ISTR to attend the conference where the prize will be awarded.

-The judges for the New Scholars Prizes in 2019 are Dr Eamonn Jordan, University College Dublin, Dr Aoife McGrath, Queen’s University Belfast, and Dr Miriam Haughton, NUI Galway.
-The best three essays will be shortlisted for the Prize, and the final Guest Adjudicator will select the winner(s).
-Previous final adjudicators have included Prof. Marvin Carlson, Prof. Helen Burke, Prof. Lionel Pilkington, Prof. Chris Morash, Prof. Mária Kurdi, Dr Cathy Leeney, and Prof. James Moran.
-The final adjudicator for 2019 is Dr Melissa Sihra, Trinity College Dublin.
+The judges for the New Scholars Prizes in 2020-21 are Dr Eamonn Jordan, University College Dublin, Dr Marie Kelly, University College Cork, and Dr Miriam Haughton, NUI Galway.
+The highest-ranked three essays will be shortlisted for the Prize, and the final Guest Adjudicator will select the winner(s).
+Previous final adjudicators have included Prof. Marvin Carlson, Prof. Helen Burke, Prof. Lionel Pilkington, Prof. Chris Morash, Prof. Mária Kurdi, Dr Cathy Leeney, Dr Melissa Sihra and Prof. James Moran.
+The final adjudicator for 2020-21 is Dr Aoife Monks, Queen Mary University, London.